GAWALEPRANAV/Electric_vehicle/README.md

 # Overview
   This project provides an in-depth analysis of electric vehicle (EV) data, exploring patterns and trends in vehicle models, types, range, and location-based distributions.
 The analysis aims to offer insights into the growth of electric vehicles, their geographic spread, and cost factors in the market.

+# Motivation
+The motivation for this project stemmed from the growing interest in sustainable transportation and the impact of electric vehicles on reducing carbon emissions.
+By analyzing EV market trends, the goal is to provide insights that can help accelerate the transition to eco-friendly transportation.

 # Project Structure
 1. Problem Definition